fabric8io/elasticsearch-cloud-kubernetes/README.md

 ## Kubernetes auth

 The preferred way to authenticate to Kubernetes is to use [service accounts](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/design/service_accounts.md).
-This is fully supported by this Elasticsearch Kubernetes plugin as it uses the [Fabric8](http://fabric8.io) Kubernetes API.
+This is fully supported by this Elasticsearch Kubernetes plugin as it uses the [Fabric8](http://fabric8.io) Kubernetes API client.

 As an example, to create a service account do something like: